- L.A. County agrees to new policies to end the jail-to-skid row cycle for mentally ill people

 Staff trained in psychiatry, psychology, social work, and rehabilitation therapy treat patients using dynamic clinical modalities such as cognitive remediation, trauma-informed care, crisis intervention, and court competency.
 DSH provides medical and nursing care along with a wide spectrum of rehabilitation, physical and occupational therapy.

 DSH clinicians are at the vanguard of efforts to address increasing levels of violence at mental health hospitals across the nation.
 The California State Hospital Violence Assessment and Treatment (Cal-VAT) guidelines, developed by DSH clinicians, provide guidance for the assessment and treatment of violence and aggression.
-The annual Violence Report, which chronicles the incidence of violence in DSH hospitals, has revealed that only a tiny fraction - approximately 1/100th of one percent - of the overall patient population is responsible for more than one-third of the violent incidents.
+The annual Violence Report, which chronicles the incidence of violence in DSH hospitals, has revealed that only a small percentage of the overall patient population is responsible for more than one-third of the violent incidents.
 The Chronic Aggressors Project seeks to better understand who these patients are and how to treat them.

 Research by DSH clinical staff on reducing patient violence, and the contributions of staff to text books and medical journals, is changing patient care across the nation.
 In their work, these dedicated clinicians partner with nationally and internationally recognized experts in forensic mental health at the University of California.
 One day when a solution is discovered to the problem of how to successfully treat violence in forensic state hospitals and establish safe environments, it will come from the work at DSH.